UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.tigaeru/index.md

 ## Description

 This projects resembles the classic Snake Game from the old Nokia phones, having the same rules and mechanics.
 You control the Snake using a 2-axis joystick.
 Your score is updated live on a 4 digit display, that goes until 9999.
 For every interaction with "food" or walls, there is a buzzer which will play a sound.
 If you hit yourself or a wall, it's game over and you have to start again.
 The game itself is displayed on an actual Nokia 5110 LCD display.
+Good luck and enjoy!

 ## Motivation